Doug Gilmour: Later career

 In the summer of 1998, Doug Gilmour signed as a free agent with the Chicago Blackhawks.
 Chicago had fallen on hard times and Gilmour was brought in to help resurrect the franchise.
 Chicago was situated at the bottom half of the standings during Gilmour's tenure, ultimately culminating with captain Chris Chelios requesting a trade to the Detroit Red Wings, and Gilmour assuming the team captaincy the following season.

-Gilmour's Blackhawks played against the Toronto Maple Leafs on February 13, 1999 as the last game in historic Maple Leaf Gardens was played.
+Gilmour's Blackhawks played against the Toronto Maple Leafs on February 13, 1999, as the last game in historic Maple Leaf Gardens was played.
 Gilmour scored in the game and was given a standing ovation by the Toronto fans during the Gardens' closing ceremonies.
 Gilmour suffered a back injury (herniated disk) late in the season and had to undergo season-ending surgery.

 In the spring of 2000, with the Blackhawks once again floundering among the bottom of the NHL, Gilmour was traded to the Buffalo Sabres along with left winger J.P.
-Dumont for forward Michael Grosek.
+Dumont for forward Michal Grošek.
 Gilmour helped the Sabres, which had been Stanley Cup finalists the season before, make the playoffs.
 However the Sabres were defeated in five games by the Philadelphia Flyers.

 In 2000–01, injuries limited Gilmour's regular season stats but had respectable playoff performance as the Sabres defeated the Philadelphia Flyers in the Quarterfinal Round of the NHL playoffs.
 The Sabres were subsequently upset 4 games to 3 by the Pittsburgh Penguins in the second round.

-Gilmour signed as a free agent in 2001 with the Montreal Canadiens.
-The Canadiens would make the playoffs that season, eventually being beaten by the Carolina Hurricanes.